 Term (1953-1961) Vice President Richard Nixon (1953-1961)

 A five-star general in the United States Army and the 34th President of the United States.
 Eisenhower ranks highly among former U.S. presidents in terms of approval rating.
 He was an inspiring military leader, best-selling author, head of Columbia University, and president of the United States.
-As the top American general and later Allied Supreme Commander in the European theater, he directed Allied forces in World War II to victories in North Africa and Italy and coordinated the massive and successful D-Day invasion of France.
-Extraordinarily popular with both his soldiers and the American public, Eisenhower was twice elected to the presidency, where he led the United States with determination and purpose during the difficult early years of the Cold War.
-After his retirement from public life in 1961, Eisenhower continued to serve his country as an advisor to presidents Kennedy and Johnson.
+As the top American general and later Allied Supreme Commander in the European theater, he directed Allied forces in World War II to victories in North Africa and Italy and coordinated France’s massive and successful D-Day invasion.
+Extraordinarily popular with both his soldiers and the American public, Eisenhower was twice elected to the presidency.
+He led the United States with determination and purpose during the difficult early years of the Cold War.
+After he retired from public life in 1961, Eisenhower continued to serve his country as an advisor to presidents Kennedy and Johnson.

 — Thomas Jefferson